-The storm on Wednesday February 12th was amongst the worst to hit Ireland since records began with wind speeds up to 170 Kmph.
+Storm Darwin which hit Ireland on Wednesday February 12th 2014 was amongst the worst since records began with wind speeds up to 170 Kmph.
 Winds of these speeds will cause severe damage to forests.
-The storm was worst in in the south of Ireland and the damage has been made all the worst for the heavy rain and constant storms the country has experienced since December.

 Damage caused by wind is called Wind-blow.
 Early reports suggest that wind-blow damage has occurred in recently thinned plantations and plantations older than 15 years.